zabereznikova/docs.de-de/docs/framework/unmanaged-api/metadata/imetadataemit2-definemethodspec-method.md

 ## <a name="parameters"></a>Parameter
  `tkParent`
- [in] Ein Token für die Methode, von dem die generische Instanz erstellt werden soll.
-Das Token muss vom Typ `mdMethodDef` oder `mdMemberRef`.
+ [in] A token for the method of which to create the generic instance.
+The token must be of type `mdMethodDef` or `mdMemberRef`.

  `pvSigBlob`
- [in] Ein Zeiger auf die binäre COM+-Signatur der Methode.
+ [in] A pointer to the binary COM+ signature of the method.

  `cbSibBlob`
- [in] Die Größe in Bytes, des `pvSigBlob`.
+ [in] The size, in bytes, of `pvSigBlob`.

  `pmi`
- [out] Ein Token für die Metadatendefinition für die Signatur der Methode.
+ [out] A token to the metadata signature definition of the method.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** Cor.h

- **Bibliothek:** Als Ressource in MsCorEE.dll verwendet
+ **Library:** Used as a resource in MsCorEE.dll

  **.NET Framework-Versionen:** [!INCLUDE[net_current_v20plus](../../../../includes/net-current-v20plus-md.md)]